nih-megcore/enigma_anonymization_lite/README.md

 This is a suite of tools for anonymization and bidsification of MEG and structural MRI data.
 While it was developed for the ENIGMA MEG Working Group, it is useful for anyone wanting to share their data.
-There is a specific function for each processing pipeline that you have to using.
+There is a specific function for each processing pipeline that you may be using.
 Currently, MNE python is implemented, with others coming soon.

 ## Running